-UniHaven Limited opened UniHaven College in Ireland in 2023 from which it teaches a QQI-validated visa-approved international foundation pathway programme.
-The programme is called the Certificate in International Foundation Studies ("the programme").
-Students who successfully complete it will be awarded a QQI Level 5 Specific Purpose Certificate in International Foundation Studies award as per QQI requirements4...see section 1.3.2 for the College and programme details.
-A detailed description of the programme, including the minimum intended programme learning outcomes (MIPLOs) and minimum intended module learning outcomes (MIMLOs) are available via UDOC001 UniHaven Programme Handbook.
-Students who successfully complete the programme having secured a visa to study in Ireland will progress to Irish HEIs as per signed MoAs.
+UniHaven intends to open a foundation pathway college ("UniHaven College"/"the College") in Ireland in 2023 that will teach a QQI-validated visa-approved international foundation pathway programme.
+The programme will be called the "Level 5 Specific Purpose Certificate in International Foundation Studies" programme ("the programme") and students who successfully complete it will be awarded a QQI Level 5 Specific Purpose Certificate in International Foundation Studies award as per QQI requirements3...see section 1.3.2 for College and programme details.
+A detailed description of the programme, including the minimum intended programme learning outcomes (MIPLOs) and minimum intended module learning outcomes (MIMLOs) are available via the College website and UDOC001 UniHaven Programme Handbook Rev 2.
+Students who successfully complete the programme and who secure a visa to study their degree in Ireland will progress to Irish HEIs as per signed Memorandum of Agreements.